-Writing Groups are an initiative that began as a pilot program in 2017 from the IDEAL-N: Institutions Developing Excellence in Academic Leadership project.
+Writing Groups are an initiative that began as a pilot program in 2017 from Pitt's participation in IDEAL-N: Institutions Developing Excellence in Academic Leadership, a project led by Case Western and supported by funding from NSF.
 This voluntary writing program is open to faculty at all University of Pittsburgh campuses and all ranks.
 It provides a space for interested faculty to meet weekly for a two-hour block that is dedicated solely to research endeavors.

 National Center for Faculty Development and Diversity (NCFDD)

 In 2018, Pitt became an institutional member of the National Center for Faculty Development and Diversity (NCFDD), a nationally recognized, independent organization that provides online career development and mentoring resources for faculty, post-docs, and graduate students.
 It provides a variety of virtual programs and resources including multi-week courses; core curriculum webinars; guest expert webinars; private discussion forums for peer-mentoring, problem solving, and moderated writing challenges; and access to NCFDD's extensive member library.

 The faculty of the University of Pittsburgh is one of the University’s greatest assets.
 The Center for Mentoring serves as a central resource to support professional excellence by encouraging growth and development of faculty as teachers and scholars.
 By learning how to be effective mentors and mentees, faculty can strengthen their professional interactions and connections with students, helping to prepare them for success at Pitt and for lives of impact beyond campus.